wd5gnr/1802black/readme.md

 * USB Support: CDC (generic SERIAL supersede USART)
 * USART Support: Enabled (generic SERIAL)
 * USB Speed: Low/Full Speed

+As of v2, Platform IO can be used again.
+You may have to reboot the CPU to get out of DFU mode when uploading though.
+The Arduino IDE should also work.
+Assuming you have PIO installed, go to the top directory (that is, the one that holds the src directory) and issued the command: pio run --target upload.

 Built In Monitor
 ===